wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-users.md

 This tutorial is based on the Mobile Services quickstart.
 You must also first complete the tutorial [Get started with Mobile Services] or [Add Mobile Services to an existing app](/documentation/articles/mobile-services-dotnet-backend-windows-universal-dotnet-get-started-data).

->[AZURE.NOTE]This tutorial shows you how to use server-directed authentication for users in Windows Store and Windows Phone Store 8.1 apps <!-- keep by customization: begin -->.
-For a Windows Phone 8.0 or Windows Phone Silverlight 8.1 app, see this version of [Get started with authentication in Mobile Services](/documentation/articles/mobile-services-dotnet-backend-windows-phone-get-started-users) <!-- keep by customization: end -->.
+>[AZURE.NOTE]This tutorial shows you how to use server-directed authentication for users in Windows Store and Windows Phone Store 8.1 apps.
 Fore information about client-directed authentication, see [Logging in with Google, Microsoft and Facebook SDKs to Azure Mobile Services](http://azure.microsoft.com/blog/2014/10/27/logging-in-with-google-microsoft-and-facebook-sdks-to-azure-mobile-services/).

 ##<a name="register"></a>Register your app for authentication and configure Mobile Services